ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 misfortune excepted, within your income.
 When you retire to bed, think of what
 you have done during ? the day.
 Make no
-haste to be rich; if you would pr
+haste to be rich; if you would prosper,
+small and steady gains give competency,
+with tranquility of &#x27;mind.
+Never play at
+any game of chance.
+Avoid temptation
+through fear you may not withstand it.
+Never run into debt, unless you see a
+way to get out again.
+Never speak evil
+of any one.
+Be just before you are
 </td></tr></table>

 ---